chendi1208/pyfundamental/Step 4 Working With Data Sources/APIs and Web Scraping.md

 Organizations host their APIs on **Web servers**.
 When you type `www.google.com` in your browser's address bar, your computer is actually asking the `www.google.com` server for a Web page, which it then returns to your browser.

 APIs work much the same way, except instead of your Web browser asking for a Web page, your program asks for data.
-The API usually returns this data in [JavaScript Object Notation](http://json.org/) (JSON) format.
+The API usually returns this data in [JavaScript Object Notation](http://json.org/) (JSON) format 以JSON格式返回数据.
 We'll discuss JSON more later on in this mission.

 We make an API request to the Web server we want to get data from.
 The server then replies and sends it to us.
 In Python, we use the [requests library](http://www.python-requests.org/en/latest/) to do this.